taoteh1221/Open_Crypto_Tracker/README.txt

 -System / configuration checking, alerting, logging, and auto-correcting (where possible).

 -Detailed error logging and debugging (with adjustable verbosity / debug modes), to assist with troubleshooting / installation / configuration of the app.

--Chart data backup archives and app error / debugging logs sent to your email.

 ############################################################################################################################